nataliagodoyst/nat/README.md

 ## Usage

 1. Run **LoomNotes: Iniciar Dia** to create or open today's note.
-The note begins with the question *Como você se sente hoje?*.
+The plugin automatically creates the configured folder if it's missing and starts the note with the question *Como você se sente hoje?*.
 2. The Lumi modal opens.
 Click **Sortear Carta** if you want inspiration.
 The selected card appears in the modal.
 3. At any time you can use **LoomNotes: Puxar Carta** to insert a card in the active note.
 4. Adjust your daily note folder via **Settings → LoomNotes Companion**.